 Headquarters of the Royal Asturian Mining Company, Historical mining company headquarters in Plaza de España, Madrid, Spain.

-Constructed between 1896 and 1899 under architect Manuel Martínez Ángel's direction, the building served as the central office for the Royal Asturian Mining Company.
+The building was constructed between 1896 and 1899 under architect Manuel Martínez Ángel's direction as the main office of the Royal Asturian Mining Company.
+It arose during a period when Spain sought to showcase its major mining enterprises in the capital.

 Location: Madrid